ulflor/wavepacket/README.rst

 I currently lack a formal procedure for new contributors, but you are very welcome to contribute to the project.
-If you do not know what to do, feel free to email me at `ulf@wppy.org`; there is enough work for more than one, just not fleshed out yet.
+If you do not know what to do, feel free to email me at `ulf@wppy.org`; there is enough work for more than one developer, it is just not documented yet.

 History